Shopi: Classification

 Ethnic map of the Balkans in 1911 according to Encyclopedia Britannica The entire Shopluk is depicted as Bulgarian.

 In Bulgaria, the Shopi started gaining visibility as a "group" in the course of the 19th-century waves of migration of poor workers from the Shopluk villages to Sofia.

 Bulgarian scholars classify Shopi as a subgroup of the Bulgarian ethnos.
 As with every ethnographic group, the Bulgarian Academy notes, the Shopi in Bulgaria consider themselves the true and most pure of the Bulgarians, just as the mountaineers around Turnovo claim their land as true Bulgaria from time immemorial, etc.

 In the 19th century, the Shopluk area was one of the centres of Bulgarian National Revival.
 As such, the enture region was made part of the Bulgarian Exarchate upon its establishment in 1870.

 In 1875, during the tug-of-war regarding the basis of codificatin of modern Bulgarian, scholar Yosif Kovachev from Štip in Eastern Macedonia proposed that the "Middle Bulgarian" or "Shop dialect" of Kyustendil (in southwestern Bulgaria) and Pijanec (in eastern North Macedonia) be used as a basis for the Bulgarian literary language as a compromise and middle ground between what he himself referred to as the "Northern Bulgarian" or Balkan dialect and the "Southern Bulgarian" or "Macedonian" dialect.

 According to the Czech Slavist Konstantin Jireček, the Shopi differed a lot from other Bulgarians in language and habits, and were generally regarded as a simple folk.
-He linked their name and origin to the Thracian tribe of Sapsei.
+He linked their name and origin to the Thracian tribe of Sapaeans.

 The American Association for South Slavic Studies has noted that the Shopi are recognized as a distinct sub-group in Bulgaria.

 The rural inhabitants near Sofia have popularly been claimed by a number of different authors to be descendants of the Pechenegs.
 The Oxford historian C. A. Macartney studied the Shopi during the 1920s and reported that they were despised by the other inhabitants of Bulgaria for their stupidity and bestiality, and dreaded for their savagery.
 It is, however, unclear to what extent Macartney's own personal, clearly negative, opinion of the Shopi seeps into this description.